 As you can see in the photo, the “hardware” looks similar to a miniature computer tower.

-On the top of the little tower sits a cartridge with local anaesthetic.
+On the top of the little tower sits a cartridge with local anesthetic.
 A tube connects this to a pen-like handpiece (which does sport a needle.
 You’ve gotta get the sleepy juice in there somehow, but the needle is very tiny.)

 The handpiece device looks just like a ball point pen (see below).

 It is even held like a pen!
 Using the Wand is very enjoyable for the operator (that is, the dentist) because it is so light and easy to handle.
-To start the computer, the dentist uses a footpedal connected to the computer tower.
+To start the computer, the dentist uses a foot pedal connected to the computer tower.
 The computer does the rest.
 That way, the operator can focus all attention on holding the handpiece in the right position.

 The cartridge holder, tube and wand handpiece are all single-use disposables.

 A “cool blue” “safety” wand handpiece with a self-retracting needle is also available (shown in the photo featuring the CompuDent tower above).
 The safety feature is there to prevent dental staff from accidentally poking themselves while getting rid of used handpieces.
 However, most dentists prefer the “standard” wand on the left, because they find it easier to handle.